Royal Rumble (2021): Preliminary matches

 The actual pay-per-view opened with Drew McIntyre defending the WWE Championship against Goldberg.
-Before the match could officially begin, McIntyre performed a Glasgow Kiss and Spear on Goldberg, knocking Goldberg out of the ring.
-Goldberg then retaliated by performing a Spear on McIntyre through the barricade.
-Goldberg returned to the ring, and after McIntyre also managed to return to the ring, the match officially began.
+Before the match could officially begin, McIntyre performed a Glasgow Kiss and a Spear on Goldberg, taking him out of the ring.
+But at ringside, Goldberg responded with a throw into a steel steps and a Spear on McIntyre through the barricade.
+Goldberg returned to the ring and after McIntyre also managed to return to the ring, the match officially began.
 McIntyre performed a Claymore Kick on Goldberg for a nearfall.
-Goldberg performed two Spears on McIntyre, also for a nearfall.
-Goldberg then performed a Jackhammer on McIntyre for a nearfall.
-As Goldberg attempted another Spear, McIntyre avoided Goldberg and performed a second Claymore Kick on Goldberg to retain the title.
-Following the match, Goldberg rose to his feet and endorsed McIntyre by shaking his hand, declaring that McIntyre passed the test, after which McIntyre and Goldberg embraced.
+As McIntyre attempted a second Claymore Kick, Goldberg dodged it and performed two more Spears for a nearfall.
+Then, Goldberg performed a Jackhammer on McIntyre for a nearfall.
+As Goldberg attempted a fourth Spear, McIntyre dodged it and performed a second Claymore Kick for a pinfall, retaining the WWE Championship.
+Aftermath, Goldberg rose to his feet and endorsed McIntyre with a handshake, declaring that he passed the test.
+In a mutual respect response, McIntyre and Goldberg embraced.

 Next, Sasha Banks defended the SmackDown Women's Championship against Carmella (accompanied by her sommelier, Reginald).
 During the match, as Banks threw Carmella out of the ring, Reginald caught Carmella.
 Banks then performed a head scissors takeover and a Forearm on Reginald.
 The referee ejected Reginald from ringside.
 In the end, Banks applied the Bank Statement on Carmella, forcing her to tap, thus retaining the title, to end their feud.

 Following the match, Bad Bunny performed his song "Booker T" with two-time WWE Hall of Famer Booker T himself making an appearance.